allandx/terraform/README.md

     │   └── variables.tf

 ```
-The above directory structure consist of a common child module hosted under modules/iam_users/.
+The above directory structure consist of a common child module hosted under `modules/iam_users/`.
 Assuming only a single environment is required(dev), the child module is called and the input variables are passed using terraform.tfvars.

-The parent module is hosted under dev/common/iam/ which includes the storing of its remote statefile and terraform.tfvars.
+The parent module is hosted under `dev/common/iam/` which includes the storing of its remote statefile and terraform.tfvars.
 This allows logical seperation of the IAM related resources which is common amongst all team.

+### Assumptions
+- Both developers and QA roles requires identical permissions to access resources corresponding to their respective products – Alpha, Beta, and Gamma.
+The IAM group names also align with the product teams’ team for easy reference
+- 1 environment - dev
+- As per best practice, remote backend in S3 is configured under `providers.tf`, however code is being developed locally for now

 ### Quickstart
 To create resources